 In this section, we’ve reviewed some of the top intermediate violins that you can find in stores and online, so that you won’t hold you back with a sub-par sound.

-Here’s the best violins for intermediate students:
+Here are the 10 best violins for intermediate students:

 - Cecilio CVN-600 Violin

 - Fiddlerman Concert Violin

 Cecilio CVN-600 Violin